to Squeeze Out Another Placement Before Christmas

 Let’s visit Myth #2 again – if they find themselves unexpectedly out of work before Christmas, you’ll be right there when they need you!

 TIP: Identify your most valuable candidates from the past, & candidates you haven’t yet placed.
-Get in contact with a genuine interest to discuss their goals for 2018; ask if there is a way you can help them achieve it.
+Get in contact with a genuine interest to discuss their goals for next year; ask if there is a way you can help them achieve it.